 Before you can email anyone, you need their permission.
 If you started with an opt-in, you got that permission, so hooray!
 This is what makes opt-in email marketing great.
 If you didn’t use an opt-in, use extreme caution.

 While buying email lists may sound like a great shortcut, it isn’t.
-And we do not recommend it, indeed GDPR legislation may make illegal in your country.
+And we do not recommend it, indeed GDPR legislation may make it illegal in your country.

 We also do not recommend adding emails from people’s business cards that you collected at conferences.
 Unless you have express permission to send them your email newsletters, your emails are spam.
 And it doesn’t serve your business anyway.